020 7550 6166

 Remember: child maintenance is one of the crucial parts of making arrangements for your children upon divorce.
 Furthermore, please remember that if you are/have been a victim of domestic violence/abuse during your marriage, you might have to involve the court to sort out the Child arrangements.

 Alternatively, you can get help from an expert Family lawyer to make your agreement legally binding.
 We can further offer initial consultancy can apply for the child arrangements order

 For immediate consultancy and guidance and further information on how to use Child maintenance services, contact our knowledgeable Family Law Solicitors via 0800 048 7573 or feel free to drop an email at firstname.lastname@example.org any time.
 We look forward to helping you.

 A child arrangements order governs the following Child arrangement agreement on the divorce between the parents

-With whom a child would live mostly in the future (resident parent gets to keep the child while the non-resident parent can make contact with the child through formal or informal agreements)
+- With whom a child would live mostly in the future (the resident parent gets to keep the child while the non-resident parent can make contact with the child through formal or informal agreements)

 Overall, the Child agreements order decides how the household will function and where the child’s schooling would be, etc.

 Furthermore, it is important to keep in mind that the Child arrangement order is decided on the basis of the circumstances of the individual family, it’s usually enforced where both divorcing couples disagree on child arrangements on divorce.
 To remind you, under UK law, the judge will decide which is in the best interest of that particular child to be looked after.

 What to do if I don’t agree on everything when making Child Arrangements on Divorce in the UK?